krasimir/CanIUseRSCs/cases/10/README.md

 // inspirations.ts

 export default [
-  "Don’t let yesterday take up too much of today.” — Will Rogers", "Ambition is putting a ladder against the sky.",
+  "Don't let yesterday take up too much of today.", "Ambition is putting a ladder against the sky.",
   "A joy that's shared is a joy made double."
 ];